-- the overall objectives to be achieved in providing the grant - the relative value of the grant sought - the extent to which the proposed project will be applicable to more than one exported agricultural commodity - the extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives.
+- · the overall objectives to be achieved in providing the grant - the relative value of the grant sought - the extent to which the proposed project will be applicable to more than one exported agricultural commodity - the extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives.

 Based on this assessment, the assessment panel recommended grant applications to the decision maker for approval.
-The decision maker for this program is the First Assistant Secretary, Trade and Market Access Division, the Department of Agriculture, Water and the Environment.
+The decision maker for this program is the First Assistant Secretary, Trade and Market Access Division, DAWE.